My favourite Child-Friendly Farm Stalls and Pitstops- Cape Town to Garden Route

 N1 offers easy driving especially if you are travelling from the Northern Suburbs of Cape Town.
-You will pass through the Hugenot Tunnel and enjoy spectacular views of the Paarl valley and Taalmonument.
+You will pass through the Huguenot Tunnel and enjoy spectacular views of the Paarl valley and Taalmonument.
 Turn off the N1 at Worchester and head toward Robertson Wine Valley, Ashton and then Swellendam, where you can get on to the N2.
 The N1 cross over to N2 has more or less the same distance and travel time to George as the N2 only.
 You have another option to cross, it will extend your trip with another 40 minutes or so but you will have the opportunity to see some of Route 62 past Ashton towards Barrydale and then the mesmerising Tradouw pass will take you back to the N2.

 I recently shared some things to do on Route 62 as well as a thorough guide on child-friendly things to see in Robertson Valley- so you are welcome to read the blog if this is your route of choice.

-As you exit the Du Toits kloof pass or Hugenot Tunnel tunnel towards Worchester you will find a turn off to your right, leading to Rawsonville.
+As you exit the Du Toits Kloof pass or Huguenot Tunnel tunnel towards Worchester you will find a turn off to your right, leading to Rawsonville.
 A quick left curve will lead you on the old N1 road (R101) and you will find Du Toits Kloof Wines on your right.
 Even though you are probably just on speed, it is a great place to stock up on your wine supplies for the holidays at cellar prices.
 Du Toits Kloof has a light, dry Sauvignon Blanc that we enjoy on warm summer days.
 The kids will find the play area in front of Melissa’s fun.
-Melissa’s offers an outdoor play area, wood fired pizzas and deli items to leave your mouth watering.
+Melissa’s offers an outdoor play area, wood-fired pizzas and deli items to leave your mouth watering.
 I love their Honey Nut Late!
 Once your visit is over you can continue on that same road and link up with the N1 towards Worchester.

 023 349 1601